-Between the morning hike and the afternoon one, our day was full, and we didn’t spend a penny!
+Between the morning hike in Alesund Norway and the afternoon one, our day was full, and we didn’t spend a penny!
 This was truly one of the best things to do in Alesund Norway!
 The views were amazing, and we had it virtually all to ourselves!

-- Take a local bus to the islands of Giske and Godoy.
-We learned that these islands are connected to Alesund via a long, undersea tunnel, so the journey itself might be worthwhile.
+- Take a local bus to the islands of Giske and Godoy: We learned that these islands are connected to Alesund via a long, undersea tunnel, so the journey itself might be worthwhile.
 Visiting the islands will give you a idea about what life is like in a small fishing village in Norway.
-The tourist information office in Alesund will happily give you directions about which bus to take and where to catch it.
+The Alesund Tourist Information Office will happily give you directions about which bus to take and where to catch it.

-- Hike to the top of Sukkertoppen: This viewpoint is closer to the Atlantic Sea Park, so they could be combined as an alternative to hiking up to Fjellstua and along the ridge that I talked about above.
-The lady at the tourist information office said that the view from up here was fantastic, and it is a little further off the beaten path and is not a place that most of the folks from the cruise ship will be.
+- Hike to the top of Sukkertoppen ålesund: This viewpoint is closer to the Alesund Atlantic Sea Park, so they could be combined as an alternative to hiking up to Fjellstua and along the ridge that I talked about above.
+The lady at the Alesund tourist information office said that the view from up here was fantastic, and it is a little further off the beaten path and is not a place that most of the folks from the cruise ship will be.

-- A visit to the aquarium/Atlantic Sea Park (and a hike along the trails nearby) is definitely a cheaper option for a family than taking a tour.
-For 200 NOK/person you can take a shuttle bus directly to and from the cruise terminal and get admission to the aquarium.
+- A visit to the Alesund Aquarium/ Alesund Atlantic Sea Park (and a hike along the trails nearby): This is definitely a cheaper option for a family than taking a tour.
+For 200 NOK/person you can take a shuttle bus directly to and from the cruise terminal and get admission to the Alesund Aquarium.

 - Sunmore Museum: “Open air museum with cultural history exhibits and a collection of old buildings and boats.”
-You could walk here from the cruise terminal, but because of the distance, unless you are a hardy soul, you might want to consider a taxi (ask at the tourist information office…it is possible that there might be a bus that goes there, as well).
+You could walk here from the cruise terminal, but because of the distance, unless you are a hardy soul, you might want to consider a taxi (ask at the Alesund Tourist Information office…it is possible that there might be a bus that goes there, as well).